schoolofdevops/kubernetes-labguide/chapters/argo_rollout_canary.md

 kubectl argo rollouts dashboard -p 3100
 ```

-Trigger a new rollout by modifying `prod/kustomization.yaml` file with new image tag as
+Trigger a new rollout by modifying `base/rollouts.yaml` file with new image tag as

 ```
-images:
+spec:
+  containers:
- - name: schoolofdevops/vote
+  - image: schoolofdevops/vote:v2
-   newName: schoolofdevops/vote
-   newTag: v3
 ```

 and apply